HighOutputVentures/experiments/006/docs/training-the-model.md

 # Training The Model

-Code for training the model can also be found [here](../train.py).
+Code for training the model can be found [here](../train.py).

-1. Get our samples.
+1. Get the samples.
     ```python
     samples = prepare_samples(start_date, end_date)
     ```